booknds/swagger-data-generator/README.md

+## Package no longer actively maintained
+See the [Swagger Data Gen](https://github.com/EricHenry/swagger-data-gen) package for issues and continuing development

 # swagger-data-generator
 A command line interface (CLI) to generate mock test data from a Swagger Doc

 ## Usage
 Generate a json file filled with mock data of your API from your Swagger/OpenAPI Doc.
  - Supports both YAML and JSON Swagger/OpenAPI file formats.
  - Scans the defined definitions and creates the test data based it.
  - creates data for every definition property, not just the required fields.